MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Grant-CsGroupPolicyPackageAssignment.md

 ## SYNOPSIS

-This cmdlet applies a policy package to a security group in a tenant.
+This cmdlet applies a policy package to a group in a tenant.

 ## SYNTAX